thorntail/thorntail/README.md

         </configuration>
       </plugin>

-# Running the `-boot.jar`
+# Running the `-swarm.jar`

-The resulting `-boot.jar` is fully self-contained and can be executed using a `java -jar ...` commandline such as:
+The resulting `-swarm.jar` is fully self-contained and can be executed using a `java -jar ...` commandline such as:

-    java -jar myapp-1.0-boot.jar
+    java -jar myapp-1.0-swarm.jar